RaresAnghel08/rmi-website/content/news/published.md

 ---
-title: RMI 2022 Website Published
+title: RMI 2023 Website Published
-date: 2022-09-23
+date: 2023-10-09
 ---

-The RMI 2022 site has been published with preliminary information.
-It will be updated in the upcoming weeks with further details.
+The RMI 2023 site has been published.